When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 But some are more critical than others.

-Anchor text certainly falls into this latter category.
+Anchor text certainly falls into the critical category.

-But do you know how to leverage it to your advantage?
+But do you know how to leverage on-site and off-site anchor text to your advantage in SEO?

-On the HTML side of things, it looks like this:
+On the HTML code side of things, it looks like this:

 On the user-facing side of things, it looks like this: